A framework for the next generation of stationary cosmological models: Discussion

 \subsection{How can the Universe be stationary ?}

-The hypothesis that the Universe is stationary has been taken for granted for long (\textit{e.g.} \cite{Einstein:17}), being noteworthy put forward within the frame of steady-state cosmologies \cite{Bondi:48,Hoyle:48,Bondi,Narlikar:87}.
+The hypothesis that the Universe is stationary has been taken for granted for long\cite{Einstein:17}, being noteworthy put forward within the frame of steady-state cosmologies \cite{Bondi:48,Hoyle:48,Bondi,Narlikar:87}.
 In the later case, it was however in a different context.
 In particular, the space-time metric was \textit{not} considered as being static.

 On the other hand, herein, stationarity is observed on galactic scales, namely, when number densities of galaxies are considered.
 This result suggests that there is a repulsive force able to cancel out gravitational attraction, when the distance between galaxies is of the order of magnitude of the average distance between neighboring ones.
 Note that, in order to counteract such an attraction, this force has to yield accelerations of the order of 10$^{-12}$ m$\cdot$s$^{-2}$, well below the lowest values measured on Earth \cite{Aspelmeyer:21} or in the solar system \cite{Anderson:98,Giudice:06}.
 Note also that stationarity can be observed only if this force has a distance dependence steeper than Newtonian gravitation, a criterion that is for instance not met by the force associated to the cosmological constant \cite{Eddington:30}.